 Now this is a fun one, as you could use coconuts!

 This is a legendary Foley technique, as it was used for the film Monty Python and the Holy Grail.

 You don’t have to just use plain coconuts, as you could stuff them with fabric to create some light and shade for your sound.

 It’s also important to consider the surface that the horse is running on, as this can change how the hooves should sound.

 3. Footsteps In The Snow

 This is one of the more common Foley sounds, but it doesn’t make it any less effective.

-To create this sound a popular choice of prop is corn-starch in leather or balling up corn-starch and then putting inside a glove.
+To create this sound a popular choice of a prop is corn starch in leather or balling up corn starch and then putting it inside a glove.

 4. Breaking Bones